asteasolutions/tapestry-project/README.md

 npm run start:worker
 ```

+Note that the worker requires some additional packages to be installed on the host machine, such as `chromium`, `ffmpeg`, and `imagemagick`.
+They are all described in the `worker` section of `Dockerfile.server`.

 ### Client

-For deployment scenarios, the client would typically be built using `npm run build` and the bundle that gets generated in the `client/dist/` folder would be deployed to an appropriate static resource server or pushed to an S3 bucked and served via CloudFront.
+For deployment scenarios, the client would typically be built using `npm run build` or via Docker using [`Dockerfile.client`](/Dockerfile.client).
+The resulting bundle (the contents of `client/dist/` for local builds) would then be deployed to an appropriate static resource server or pushed to an S3 bucked and served via CloudFront.

 However, for local development, one can simply use the Vite dev server by running: